 - Schedule a Closing – discuss with your agent & mortgage broker what day/time & location would be best to schedule a closing. (refer back to your contract terms)

 *We hope you found this information useful.
-Please note that the above information may not be completely thorough and is being provided for informational purposes only.
+Please note that the above information may not be completely thorough and is being provided for a beginner’s informational purposes only.
+There are so many scenarios that can happen in a transaction and each one is different.
+But these are the basics, and your agent will be able to help guide you throughout.
 Be sure to seek professional guidance and information directly from your mortgage professional, real estate agent and/or attorney.

 Best of Luck!